Senator says he was asked to delete Epic emails

 In his motion to dismiss the lawsuit, Sharp’s lawyer argued the senator is protected by statutory privilege as a state legislator.

-The Oklahoma State Bureau of Investigations has alleged Epic’s co-founders have unlawfully profited off the school by manipulating enrollment records.
-Epic has denied any wrongdoing and no charges have been filed against the school.
+Oklahoma State Bureau of Investigation has alleged Epic’s co-founders unlawfully profited off the school by manipulating enrollment records.
+Epic has denied any wrongdoing, and no charges have been filed against the school.

 Commented